CGCookie/retopoflow/docs/v4/general.md

 ## Switching Tools

 You can quickly switch between Retopoflow tools and access some of their common settings by using the Retopoflow pie menu.
 It is currently mapped to the hotkey `W` while a Retopoflow tool is active.

+You can add a custom hotkey for any tool by right clicking and choosing Assign Shortcut.